witnet/witnet-rust/docs/architecture/managers/sessions-manager.md

 The handler for `Anycast<T>` messages is basically just calling the method `get_random_anycast_session` from the [`Sessions`][sessions] library to obtain a random `Session` and forward the `T` message to it.

+When bool flag `safu` is true, use only outbound consolidated sessions in consensus.

 The return value of the delegated call is processed by `act.process_command_response(&res)`